qiime2/docs/source/tutorials/phylogeny.rst

 Let's rerun the command above and add the ``--p-fast`` option.
-This option, only compatible with the ``iqtree`` method, resembles the fast search performed by ``fasttree``. :racing_car: :dash: Secondly, let's also perform multiple tree searches and keep the best of those trees (as we did earlier with the ``raxml --p-n-searches ...`` command):
+This option, only compatible with the ``iqtree`` method, resembles the fast search performed by ``fasttree``. 🏎️ Secondly, let's also perform multiple tree searches and keep the best of those trees (as we did earlier with the ``raxml --p-n-searches ...`` command):

 .. command-block::